cycle/docs/advanced/command.md

 # Commands and Linked Contexts
-All of the persist operations are performed using set of linked commands.
+All of the persist operations are performed using a set of linked commands.
 Commands responsible for execution, rollback and change commitment.
-Command can depend on values provided by entity state or other command (link).
+Command can depend on values provided by entity state or another command (link).

 ## Command Interface
 To understand how commands work let's review the underlying interface first: